flutter/flutter-intellij/testing.md

 * validate that a breakpoint is hit
 * verify that the reload keybinding works as expected

+## Project Open Verification

+Verify that projects without Flutter project metadata open properly and are given the Flutter module type.
+* create a new Flutter project (in the IDE or using `flutter create`) and delete IntelliJ metadata (the `.idea` dir and `.IML` file)
+* open project ("File > Open")
+* the project should have the Flutter module type and analyze cleanly

 ## Fresh Install Configuration

 Verify installation and configuration in a fresh IDEA installation.